 The Teaching and Learning Committee has considered and agreed a number of strategic policies relating to how subjects are taught and how pupil progress is evaluated under the new curriculum.

-The Personnel Committee is responsible for pay and performance and it was busy this year with new appointments including a newly qualified teacher, who trained at Vernon as part of her course, as well as office and site services.
+The Personnel Committee is responsible for pay and performance and it was busy this year with new appointments including three newly qualified teachers, as well as new members of the office and finance team.

 The Buildings and Environment Committee ensures the school site is well maintained.
 A successful health and safety audit was carried out earlier this year.

 Minutes of full Board of Governors and committee meetings are public documents.
 If you would like to see any of the minutes, please ask at the school office.

 Dates of future board and committee meetings are available here.

 During the autumn term of the 2017/18 school year, we will work with the head teacher and the school’s senior leadership team to set the school’s development plan.
 This sets out our targets and aspirations for the year ahead.